 Looking at L.A. pharmacist, wellness expert, and social influencer Dr. Mona Vand, you might find yourself pondering: What is her secret?

-It turns out she doesn't credit her clear, luminous complexion and radiant hair to a Beverly Hills facialist or new European serum with a hefty price tag.
-She’ll tell you that you probably have the ingredients for glowing skin, healthy hair and nails right in your refrigerator or pantry.
+It turns out she doesn't credit her clear complexion and radiant hair to a Beverly Hills facialist or new European serum with a hefty price tag.
+She’ll tell you that you probably have the ingredients for glowing skin, shiny hair, and healthy nails right in your refrigerator or pantry.

 While many pharmacists believe in filling prescriptions, Vand believes true wellness comes from food and brings out your natural radiance before any primers and concealers come into play.

 I see instantly when I am not drinking enough water.
-The skin is less smooth, and I can see little lines and creases...lines where I don’t even have lines.
-Eating water-rich foods helps—reach for cucumber, lettuces, melons, and what else, berries.
+The skin is less smooth, and I can see little lines and creases where I don’t even have lines.
+Eating water-rich, and therefore hydrating fruit and vegetables helps—reach for cucumber, lettuces, melons, and what else—berries.

 I definitely have a little bit of a sweet tooth and sometimes I need something chocolatey after lunch or dinner.
-That’s why I am such a huge fan of cacao.
-It’s a no-brainer ingredient: No sugar, high in antioxidants, and tastes like chocolate.
-The Beauty Chocolates have become my go-to and I only need one for me to be satisfied.
-And they’re filled with plant-based collagen—bonus ingredients that make it much more enjoyable to eat.
+That’s why I am such a huge fan of Sakara's Metabolism Protein Super Bar: they’ve got a sweet-salty flavor thanks to cacao and sea salt, and only 3 grams of sugar.

 The more beautiful something looks, the more beautiful you feel eating it.
-The simple act of filling your body with vibrant, whole things instantly make you feel happy, healthy and yes, prettier.
+The simple act of filling your body with vibrant, whole foods instantly makes you feel happy, healthy—and yes, prettier.
 Think about it: An overflowing bowl of ripe berries vs. chili cheese fries.
-What do you feel more beautiful eating?
+What foods do you feel more beautiful eating?

 2 cups spinach

 1 stalk celery, sliced